-Increases range: • Raising the unit above the devices (for example, installing the Telephony Gateway in the upper floor of a multi-story dwelling) • Adding wireless hubs in a bridge (WDS) network Decreases range: • Lowering the unit below the devices (for example, installing the Telephony Gateway in a basement) • Metal or concrete walls between the Telephony Gateway and other devices • Large metal appliances, aquariums, or metal cabinets between the Telephony Gateway and other devices • Interference and RF noise (2.4 GHz wireless phones, microwave ovens, or other wireless networks)
+Increases range: Raising the unit above the devices (for example, in- stalling the Telephony Gateway in the upper floor of a multi-story dwelling) Decreases range: Lowering the unit below the devices (for example, in- stalling the Telephony Gateway in a basement) Metal or concrete walls between the Telephony Gate- way and other devices Large metal appliances, aquariums, or metal cabinets between the Telephony Gateway and other devices Interference and RF noise (2.4 GHz wireless phones, microwave ovens, or other wireless networks)

 Note: Note that decreasing the range of your wireless network may be beneficial, as long as the decreased range is sufficient for your needs.
-By limiting your network's range, you reduce interference with other networks and make it harder for unwanted users to find and connect to your networks.
+By limiting your network's range, you reduce interference with other networks and make it harder for unwanted users to find and connect to your network.